NOT UNDER THE LAW BUT UNDER GRACE

 Let us look at the context of Romans 6:14:

-God forbid.
-How shall we, that are dead to sin, live any longer therein?
+Certainly not!
+How shall we who died to sin live any longer in it?
 (Romans 6:2)

-Knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin.
+knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin.
 (Romans 6:6)

-Let not sin therefore reign in your mortal body, that ye should obey it in the lusts thereof.
-Neither yield ye your members as instruments of unrighteousness unto sin: but yield yourselves unto God, as those that are alive from the dead, and your members as instruments of righteousness unto God.
+And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as being alive from the dead, and your members as instruments of righteousness to God.
 (Romans 6:12,13)

-But now being made free from sin, and become servants to God, ye have your fruit unto holiness, and the end everlasting life.
-For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.
+For the wages of sin [done by a Christian] is death, but the gift of God [for acting righteously] is eternal life in Christ Jesus our Lord.
 (Romans 6:22,23)

 The context of Romans 6:14 could hardly be interpreted to mean that righteous behavior, while it is desirable or shows that we love Jesus, is not a determining factor of our salvation.
 According to the above passages, godly behavior is an integral part of the Divine redemption.
 There is widespread deception on this point.